satriowaskitho/Newsscraper2100/README.md

 ## Output

-The scraped articles are saved as a CSV file in the current working directory with the format `news-watch-YYYYMMDD_HH.csv`.
+The scraped articles are saved as a CSV file in the current working directory with the format `news-watch-{keywords}-YYYYMMDD_HH.csv`.

 The CSV file contains the following fields: